mrc0mmand/mrc0mmand.github.io/_posts/2023-06-13-collecting-code-coverage-with-gcov.md

 ### Inaccessible build directory

-`gcov` requires both read and write access to the build directory, where it reads the notes files (`*.gcno`) and also writes the coverage counters (`*.gcda`), so having correct permissions through the whole build directory is crucial.
+`gcov` requires both read and write access to the build directory, where it reads the notes files (`.gcno`) and also writes the coverage counters (`.gcda`), so having correct permissions throughout the whole build directory is crucial.
 For unit tests this is usually trivial, but some more involved tests, like integration tests that make use of multiple users, might not be happy.
 If you're lucky and the `stderr` from the test doesn't end up in `/dev/null` you might notice `gcov` complaining:

 ```
-profiling:/home/fsumsal/tmp/cov-test/build/cov_test.p/cov_test.c.gcda:Cannot
+profiling: /home/fsumsal/tmp/cov-test/build/cov_test.p/cov_test.c.gcda: cannot open: Permission denied
 ```

 The solution might be as easy as `chmod/chown`-ing the build directory with the correct mode/user, or making use of